sanchit-ahuja/sanchit-ahuja.github.io/index.md

 I also worked with [Dr. Jagdish Raheja]{:target="_blank"} at the Machine Vision Lab in CSIR-CEERI, Pilani on fall detection in elderly people and [Dr. Lavika Goel]{:target="_blank"} at the [Multimedia and HCI Lab]{:target="_blank"} on nature inspired swarm optimization algorithms.

 ## Contact
-Wadhwani Institute of Artificial Intelligence <br />
+Wadhwani Institute for Artificial Intelligence <br />
 7th floor, Building 11 <br />
 Solitaire Corporate Park <br />
 Chakala, Andheri<br />